Refugee Cash Assistance (RCA)

 In California, the refugee must first have eligibility for CalWORKs determined.
 If it is determined that the refugee is eligible for CalWORKs, aid must be paid under that program rather than from RCA funds.

-RCA is also available to asylees for 8 months.
-The 8 months of RCA benefits are generally based upon the date of entry into the United States.
-Trafficking and victims of severe crimes, including non-citizen victims of domestic violence, can also qualify to receive RCA benefits after receiving certification.
+The 12 months of RCA benefits for refugees are generally based upon the date of entry into the United States.
+Asylees are eligible for up to 12 months from the date their asylum is granted.
+Trafficking and victims of severe crimes, including non-citizen victims of domestic violence, may also qualify to receive RCA benefits.
 Again, eligibility for CalWORKs must first be determined and aid will be paid under that program if eligibility exists.

 For more information about the RCA program please contact: